 On our expat travels we've experienced a few hairy moments.
 There have been riots, petrol shortages, a political coup, contentious elections, minor earthquakes and an unexpectedly severe hail storm in Johannesburg.
 Now we can add Super Typhoon to the list.
 Toto, we are DEFINITELY not in Joburg any more.
 Typhoon Mangkhut blasted through Hong Kong on… Continue reading Experiencing Hong Kong’s Super Typhoon Mangkhut

 There are a few quirks to mile high living.
-I covered the zombie skin we get in Jo’burg’s crackling dry winter months in the post High Altitude, Dry Altitude, but there are are other things about life on the Highveld that you might be interested to know about.
+I covered the zombie skin you get during Johannesburg's crackling dry winter months in the post High Altitude, Dry Altitude, but there are are other things about life on the Highveld that you might be interested to know about.
 Dry Altitude In addition to zombie skin, dehydration is something… Continue reading Mile High Living: High Altitude Quirks

 Being British, it’s long overdue that I conform to my cultural stereotype and talk about the weather.
 Despite living here in the Rainbow Nation, I think rainbows are just about the only weather phenomenon we have not yet experienced.
 We have shivered on cold and frosty mornings.
 We have sizzled, like sausages on a braai, under the baking… Continue reading Four Seasons in One Day

 If you're wondering whether a Johannesburg winter is cold, the word on the street is that we are living in Arctic Africa this week.
 A cold front has whipped up here on chilly Cape Town winds.
 Winter is here.
 All in the Same Storm, Not all in the Same Boat Just to be clear, before… Continue reading Arctic Africa: A Johannesburg Winter